Explore 25+ Best Rooftop Bars DC for Amazing Views

 More info: bardecodc.com

-This three-story bar is located in Chinatown just across the street from Capital One Arena, so it’s the perfect spot to enjoy a rooftop drink while pregaming for a Capitals game.
+This three-story bar is located in Chinatown, just across the street from Capital One Arena—making it the perfect spot to enjoy a rooftop drink while pregaming for a Capitals game or taking in views of the nearby Capitol Building.

 Columbia Room (Permanently CLOSED)